haslo/devin_compliments_extension/README.md

 2. Run `npm test` to execute the tests.
 3. The test results will be displayed in the terminal.
 All tests should pass (indicated by green text).

+## Building the Extension

+To build the extension:

+1. Run `npm run build` to execute the build script.
+2. The build script will generate a `build/` directory with all the necessary files to load the extension into Chrome.

 ## Testing in Chrome

 To test the extension in Chrome: